This chapter covers operations with 1C:Enterprise web client.

 - In the Cookies section, select the Allow sites to save and read cookie data (recommended) check box or add infobase addresses to the exceptions list.

 You should include the request of the location of the file being saved.
+For that:

 - On the browser menu, click Options.